bckohan/django-render-static/doc/source/tldr.rst

 .. warning::

-    If you get an exception when you run render_static that originated from a PlaceholderNotFound exception, you need to register some :ref:`placeholders` before calling :ref:`urls_to_js`.
+    If you get an exception when you run render_static that originated from a URLGenerationFailed exception, you mostly likely need to register some :ref:`placeholders` before calling :ref:`urls_to_js`.

 .. note::
     The JavaScript URL resolution is guaranteed to produce the same paths as Django's reversal